OutSystems/docs-bestpractices/src/architecture/from-arch-to-dev/intro.md

 The main concepts identified were:

-* **SoccerFields**: The main application that holds the interaction with the users;
+* **SoccerFields**: The main application that holds the interaction with the users.

-* **Bookings**: The functional requirement, that allows players to book fields;
+* **Bookings**: The functional requirement, that allows players to book fields.

-* **Players**: The players that use the application and use/book the fields;
+* **Players**: The players that use the application and use/book the fields.

-* **Fields**: The main field concept, used for searching and to do the bookings by the players;
+* **Fields**: The main field concept, used for searching and to do the bookings by the players.

-* **Fields Integrations**: An external system stores the Soccer field, so you need a non-functional requirement module to connect to the external system through an API;
+* **Fields Integrations**: An external system stores the Soccer field, so you need a non-functional requirement module to connect to the external system through an API.

 * **Soccer Fields Theme**: The look and feel of the application needs to be mobile responsive.

 ### Assemble (matching recommended patterns)

 And now, Assemble!
-Let’s remember the principles involved here:
+Let's remember the principles involved here:

-* Join concepts if they're conceptually related;
+* Join concepts if they're conceptually related.

-* Don’t join concepts if they're too complex or have different life cycles;
+* Don't join concepts if they're too complex or have different life cycles.

-* Isolate the reusable logic from all the integration logic that consumers don’t care about.
+* Isolate the reusable logic from all the integration logic that consumers don't care about.

 Based on these principles and looking into the architecture patterns and best practices, this article focuses on the following concepts:

 **Online**: To access an external API, use the **Field_IS** eSpace (IS means integration service).
-The responsibility of this model is to know the external API and normalize the data for internal access so the eSpace **Field_CS** and **Field_Sync** don’t need to know any particularity of the API.
+The responsibility of this model is to know the external API and normalize the data for internal access so the eSpace **Field_CS** and **Field_Sync** don't need to know any particularity of the API.
 In terms of abstraction, this is very important.
 Using this pattern makes your application more resistant to the API changes, and it's not forced to absorb what you don't want from the API in your data model.

 **Batch Sync:** Use this second pattern to facilitate filters and to deliver a better user experience (by enhancing performance).
 Keep on your side a summary of the Field entity so that you can do the main searches in the local entity without accessing the external API.
 To achieve this, the eSpace **Field_Sync** is going to synchronize field data once a day.